ghuang25/Trend-Following-Trading-Strategy/README.md

 * numpy
 * matplotlib
 * requests (for API interaction)
-* Jupyter Notebook or JupyterLab

 You can install the required libraries via ```pip```:

 ```
-pip install pandas numpy matplotlib requests jupyter
+pip install pandas numpy matplotlib requests
 ```
-### Steps to Execute the Notebook
+### Steps to Execute the Program
 1. Clone the repository and navigate to your project directory:
 ```
 git clone https://github.com/ghuang25/Trend-Following-Trading-Strategy.git
 ```
 2. Set up an Alpha Vantage account and obtain an API key.

-3. Launch Jupyter Notebook:
+3. Run the Python script:
 ```
-jupyter notebook
+python program.py
 ```

-4. Open the notebook (```.ipynb``` file) in Jupyter.
+4. Follow the prompts:

-5. Run each cell step by step, following the instructions:

 * Enter your Alpha Vantage API key.
 * Provide the stock symbol, time series type, and other required inputs.

-6. The notebook will fetch the data, backtest the strategy, and display the final portfolio value.
+The program will fetch the data, backtest the strategy, and display the final portfolio value.
 A plot will also be generated to visualize the price, SMAs, and trading signals.